Viewers flock to Weather Channel for Hurricane Ian coverage - WHIZ News

 20. “East New York,” CBS, 5.27 million.

-This story corrects the name of Fox Weather.
-A previous version of this story referred to the streaming service as Fox News Weather.
+This story corrects the name of Fox Weather and Local New.
+A previous version of this story referred to the streaming services as Fox News Weather and Local News Now.